kondalraodurgam/Hooks/README.md

 <h2>2.useEffect Hook</h2>
 If you’re familiar with React class lifecycle methods, you can think of the useEffect Hook as the componentDidMount, componentDidUpdate, and componentWillUnmount lifecycle methods all combined in one function.
 It lets you replicate React's lifecycle methods in functional components.

-The useEffect Hook lets you perform side effects in function components.
+The use effect Hook lets you perform side effects in function components.
 Side effects are actions that can run alongside the main operations of a component, such as external API interactions, modifying state variables, and data fetching.

 The useEffect hook accepts 2 arguments: